unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/5_technical_reference.md

 * `uchill_integration__actualize_vehicle_state` *pushes* information from `uchill.osc` to the rest of the vehicle.
 * The remaining of the integration macros *pull* information from the vehicle to `uchill.osc`.

-Of course, in cases where the information provided by the vehicle is not strictly compatible with the information expected by `uchill.osc`, or vice versa, it is the job of the integration adapter's macros to convert between the two.
-It is also their job to accordingly declare any other variables that the vehicle expects the cooling / heating script to declare and set them accordingly.
+Of course, in cases where the information provided by the vehicle does not fully adhere to the format or semantics `uchill.osc` expects it to, or the other way around, it is the job of the integration adapter's macros to convert between the two.
+It is also their job to accordingly declare any other variables that the vehicle expects the cooling / heating script to declare, and set their values as appropriate.

 #### 5.3&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Variables